chaimeleon-eu/image_batch_shap_explainability_radiomics/README.md

 - Compute SHAP values for your handcrafted radiomics machine learning model.
 - Generate and save global summary plots, local explanation plots, and dependence plots to gain insights into model behavior.

-## Setup

-To use the SHAP Explainer Docker Tool, you need to have Docker installed on your machine.
-Docker provides a platform to build, ship, and run applications in containers.
-Follow the official Docker documentation to install Docker for your operating system: [Docker Installation Guide](https://docs.docker.com/get-docker/)

 ## Usage

 1. Clone this repository to your local machine.